ubco-W2022T1-cosc301/project-group44/README.md

 **Please remember to update this section**

 - Bella: I'm in my second-year of BSC Computer Science.
-- Matthew: I am a International Student studying in my 4th year of studying Management
+- Matthew: I am a 4th year International Student taking up a Bachelor in Management
 - Jolo: I'm a Filipino in second-year computer science.

 ## Images